Header

 Bembidion lampros

 Both Bembidion properans and the similar Bembidion lampros are common but I have found their separation really tricky.
-I was perhaps slightly thrown by finding mostly properans despite knowing that lampros was supposed to be the commoner species.
+I was perhaps slightly thrown by finding mostly properans despite knowing that lampros was supposed to be the commoner species (in retrospect I wonder if lampros is indeed the commoner species but properans is more prone to coming to light, the means by which I mostly find them).
 Some were clearly properans while others were less convincing, and it wasn't until I had the opportunity to study some lampros specimens in a friend's collection that I felt comfortable calling them all properans.
 I had previously identified lampros, but after examining a range of specimens in detail I decided that my earlier lampros identifications were not safe (though at least some of them may well have been correct).

 Then in 2023 I caught a larger number of Bembidion than usual.
 Most were identified as properans, but then I came across another tricky one.
 The 7th striae were clearly weaker than the 6th, and relatively short - though still longer and more distinct on one side than I had recalled seeing on my friend's lampros specimens.
 There was a row of 6 relatively weak punctures on one side though just 3 very indistict and irregularly-spaced punctures on the other side.
 I also thought the frontal grooves looked better for lampros.
 I still had access to my friend's collection so examined them again.
 One had 7th striae more distinct than I had remembered after my first look - really not very different from the one I was now looking at.
 So if that was lampros (and his collection had been checked by a very experienced coleoptorist) then so was mine.